 Grubbers are afraid of AprilThe only Grubber who would fight her is the Super Grubber in the Necropolis.
 Normal Grubbers just run away from her, though they would attack Zoe on the spot.

 Damien was a Manchurian Agent for WatiThat's why he left Zoe helplessly sleeping in his flat with Wati security hot on his trail.

 - Jossed.
 Judging by how he was killed by the conspirators and made to take the fall for them, he was a genuine thing from the start.

-Vamon's gun was a jokeOne of the character designers decided to make a Visual Pun
+Vamon's gun was a jokeOne of the character designers decided to make a Visual Pun on Chekhov's Gun.

 - Definitely not a joke, as Kian has to learn in Chapters—Vamon manages to shoot him twice before he escapes.

 Brynn was the real mole in April's groupAfter yet another gesture of mistrust from April (during her first meeting with Zoe), he played Judas and ran off to Azadi to rat her out.
 Zoe "saved April" by keeping Brynn and Chawan inside that shack and preventing him from finishing April off.
 His battle cry "For Raven!" may have been a codeword for Azadi to recognize him.
 Or he realized that for Azadi grunts, he is just a rebel and decided to go down fighting.

 - Seems to have been jossed: Brynn appears alongside Chawan and other rebels at April's funeral in Chapters.